YunxinLi/yunxinli.github.io/_pages/about.md

 - 2025.08: ✨ One long paper about Temporal RAG is accepted by CIKM 2025
 - 2025.08: ✨ The long video generation work Animaker is accepted by ACM SIGGRAPH Asia 2025
 - 2025.05: ✨ Unified multimodal LLMs Uni-MoE is accepted by IEEE TPAMI 2025
+- 2025.05: ✨ VideoVista-CulturalLingo is accepted by ACL 2025 Main Conference
 - 2025.01: ✨ GUI model UI-TARS are open-sourced
 - 2024.11: ✨ Anim-Director is accepted by ACM SIGGRAPH Asia 2024
 - 2024.05: ✨ Cognitive Visual-Knowledge Alignment work is accepted by ACL 2024 Main Conference